 The increase in outbreaks is likely tied to a parallel increase in food imports.
 The CDC researchers cite a recent report by the Department of Agriculture's Economic Research Service that shows that U.S. food imports grew from $41 billion in 1998 to $78 billion in 2007.
 Up to 85 percent of the seafood eaten in the U.S. and up to 60 percent of the produce—depending on the season—is imported from outside the U.S.

 Bonus Background: Read a Washington Post article on efforts and obstacles at the Department of Agriculture and Food and Drug Administration to improve food safety.
 “FDA has a broader mission, but, I think it’s fair to say, not enough resources,” says Michael Batz, head of Food Safety Programs at the Emerging Pathogens Institute at the University of Florida.
-Batz authored a report last year, supported by a grant from the Robert Wood Johnson Foundation that identified the ten most common food and microorganism combinations that cause food-borne illness.
+Batz authored a report, supported by a grant from the Robert Wood Johnson Foundation that identified the ten most common food and microorganism combinations that cause food-borne illness.